GeoFIK: A Fast and Reliable Geometric Solver for the IK of the Franka Arm based on Screw Theory Enabling Multiple Redundancy Parameters: Comparison with Baseline Solvers

 GeoFIK is able to automatically detect that $q_6$ can no longer be freely chosen and transfers the problem to the solver with $q_7$ as a free variable.
 8 solutions are found, indicating that triangle $SO_4O_6$ is almost flat, allowing elbow-up and elbow-down solutions as shown in Fig. \ref{fig:sing2}.
 Among those, two solutions are within the locked value for $q_6$.

-IKFast fails to generate any solution even though the requested value of $q_6$ allows to assembly the robot with the pose requested.
-It is worth highlighting that this behaviour is inconsistent as IKFast is able to find solutions to some type-2 singularities (yet, it is highly sensitive to numerical precision to work).
+Both IKFast and IKGeo fail to generate any solution.
+It is worth highlighting that this behaviour is inconsistent in IKFast as it is able to find solutions to some shoulder-on-$\mathbf{S}_7$ singularities (yet, it is highly sensitive to numerical precision to work).
 This is not an issue with GeoFIK, since once it detects the singularity, it no longer requires the value of $q_6$.
 Hence, it returns consistently valid solutions.

-\section{Quantitative Analysis}
+\subsection{Quantitative Analysis}

-To quantitatively evaluate the performance of our IK framework under controlled conditions, we compared it against ~\cite{he_liu} (HeLiu) and~\cite{analytical_tittel} on the same hardware \footnote{The computer used in this work: AMD Ryzen 7 5800H, 32GB DDR4-3200 running Ubuntu 20.04 with gcc/g++ 9.4 and clang 10.0.} We generated $2000$ random valid joint configurations to produce EE poses, which in turn were sent as input to the solvers.
+While Sec. \ref{sec:sing_comparison} provided a comparison in singular configurations, here we quantitatively evaluate the performance in regular and near-singular configurations.
+We generated 2000 random valid joint configurations to produce EE poses, which in turn were sent as input to the solvers\footnote{Laptop used: 11th Gen Intel Core i7-11370H (3.30 GHz), 32GB running Windows 11.
+Compiler: gcc 13.2.0 and optimization flag \texttt{-O3} for all solvers.
+For the case of locking $q_7$, clang was used instead for all solvers as it gave better results, except for IKFast which was compiled with gcc.}.

-In terms of performance, we evaluated all the solvers against five parameters.
+We evaluated all the solvers against 4 parameters.
 The results are shown in Table~\ref{IKComparison}.